Design comparison

 transform

 could become weird at any point, or on any device/browser.
 So I replicated a quick example of your form on CodePen and modified some things so that no transform or opacity is necessary on mobile.
-Take a look and let me know what you think, I left some more detailed comments about what I did in there.1@tarasisPosted about 4 years ago@chri55 fabulous!
+Take a look and let me know what you think, I left some more detailed comments about what I did in there.1@tarasisPosted over 4 years ago@chri55 fabulous!
 Thank you Christopher.
 Exactly the sort of guidance I wanted/needed.

-0 - @chri55Posted about 4 years ago
+0 - @chri55Posted over 4 years ago

 Hey Robert, well done.
 A couple answers to hopefully point you in the right direction: